lMartin3/BetterPartyCrackers/README.md

 ## Observations
-- Near 1.5 hours were spent in the serialization system, it was possible to shorten the development time by using a library or manually mapping each field of the PartyCracker class.
+- Between 1 hours spent in the serialization system, it was possible to shorten the development time by using a library or manually mapping each field of the PartyCracker class.
 In spite of this, I opted for a custom serialization system, because I feel it is easier to work with and will provide flexibility in the future.
 - Although large commits were made in this repository, I usually perform smaller commits with less changes for better readability.
+- The configuration system and some utility classes were copied from other projects of mine, they have been adapted to fit this plugin's requirements.